By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 While in Kyoto, the Grand Prize Winner will:

-The Grand Prize Winner's collotype prints will be exhibited in a solo exhibition of their works the following year.
+The Grand Prize Winner’s collotype prints will be exhibited in a solo exhibition of their works once their residency is complete.

 Previous venues have included: